 League of America, in collaboration with the Federation of Families

-coordinating center.
-Together, the coordinating center and demonstration
+center.
+Together, the coordinating center and demonstration sites

-sites are developing best practices in training to reduce the use
+are developing best practices in training to reduce the use of restraint

 "Restraint and seclusion represent treatment systems'